-- 11.19.01 Purpose: The purpose of this policy is to inform employees of their rights under the Victims' Economic Security and Safety Act (the "Act"), 820 ILCS 180/1. - 11.19.02 Intent: To establish guidelines that will set forth an employee's rights under the Act, and established by HEPD Ordinance 2004-03. - 11.19.03 Policy: Subject to certification requirements outlined below, an employee shall be entitled to a total of twelve (12) workweeks of unpaid leave during any twelve (12) month period if that employee is a victim of domestic, gender, or sexual violence or has a family or household member who is a victim of domestic, gender, or sexual violence.
-The leave may be taken to: - Seek medical attention for or recovering from physical or psychological injuries; - Obtain services from a victim services organization;

-- Obtain psychological or other counseling; - Participate in safety planning, temporarily or permanently relocating, or taking other actions to increase safety from future domestic or sexual violence or ensure economic security; and/or - Seek legal assistance or remedies, including preparing for or participating in any civil or criminal proceeding related to or derived from domestic, gender, or sexual violence.

-At the employee's discretion, the leave may be taken intermittently or on a reduced work schedule.

-- 11.19.04 Notice: The employee shall provide the Employer with at least forty-eight (48) hours advance notice of the employee's intention to take the leave unless such notice is not practicable.
-The Employer shall not take any action against the employee if an unscheduled absence occurs, provided the employee provides the proper certification set forth below as soon as is practicable. - 11.19.05 Confidentiality: Upon application for such leave, the employee shall provide to the Employer a sworn statement attached hereto and obtain one of the following documents: - Documentation from an employee, agent, or volunteer of a victim services organization, an attorney, member of the clerk, or a medical or other professional from whom assistance has been sought in addressing domestic or sexual violence and the effects of the violence; - A police or court record; or - Other corroborating evidence as determined sufficient by the Employer.
+- 11.19.01 Purpose: The purpose of this policy is to inform employees of their rights under the Victims' Economic Security and Safety Act (the "Act"), 820 ILCS 180/1. - 11.19.02 Intent: To establish guidelines that will set forth an employee's rights under the Act, and established by HEPD Ordinance 2004-03. - 11.19.03 Policy: Subject to certification requirements, an employee shall be entitled to a total of twelve (12) workweeks of unpaid leave for reasons defined in the act during any twelve (12) month period if the employee or family member or household member is a victim as defined in the act.
+The leave may be taken intermittently or on a reduced schedule at the employee's discretion to: - Seek medical attention for or recovering from physical or psychological injuries; - Obtain services from a victim services organization; - Obtain psychological or other counseling; - Participate in safety planning, temporarily or permanently relocating, or taking other actions to increase safety from future domestic or sexual violence or ensure economic security; and/or - Seek legal assistance or remedies, including preparing for or participating in any civil or criminal proceeding related to or derived from domestic, gender, or sexual violence. - 11.19.04 Notice: The employee shall provide the Employer with at least fortyeight (48) hours advance notice of the employee's intention to take the leave unless such notice is not practicable.
+The Employer shall not take any action against the employee if an unscheduled absence occurs, provided the employee provides the proper certification set forth below as soon as is practicable. - 11.19.05 Confidentiality: Upon application for such leave, the employee shall provide to the Employer a sworn statement attached hereto and obtain one of the following documents: - Documentation from an employee, agent, or volunteer of a victim services organization, an attorney, member of the clerk, or a medical or other professional from whom assistance has been sought in addressing domestic or sexual violence and the effects of the violence: - A police or court record; or

+• Other corroborating evidence as determined sufficient by the Employer.